But it is possible to shop Publix and save a lot of money at the same time. Here’s how to do it…

 Here’s how this works: Say you see a package of Italian sausages that contains six large links and is sold by the pound.
 But you’re a single person and maybe you only need two or three of those links.

 Maybe you don’t want to buy too much because you’re a little tight on money this week.
-So what you do is go to the window at the meat department and ask them to break the package for you.
+Just go to the window at the meat department and ask them to break the package for you.

 You’ll have a smaller package that you’ll pay less for vs. the original package!